laiyutong/AWS/Academy/Guided Lab/Creating a Virtual Private Cloud/README.md

 <img src="https://i.imgur.com/iuwCrwB.png" width=60%><br>

 <h3>Creating a private subnet</h3>
-The private subnet will be used for resources that must remain isolated from the internet.<br><br>
+11.The private subnet will be used for resources that must remain isolated from the internet.<br><br>
 Use what you just learned to create another subnet with these settings:
 <ul><li>VPC ID: Lab VPC
 <li>Subnet name: Private Subnet